-Join Richard Harrington for an in-depth discussion in this video Batch processing multiple photos, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Batch processing multiple photos, part of Photoshop: Automation.

 Another category of commands in Photoshop is Automate.…Here, you'll find lots of common tasks that users need…to do, things like making contact sheets or batch processing photos.…Let's start out with some of the simple options, and that is the batch,…which allows us to go ahead and apply an action to several images at once.…I'm going to load up a set of actions and we're going to work with these.…Now, we've already explored batch a little bit in…some of our earlier movies, but I want to…take you through a couple of specific options.…